FlorisCalkoen/CoastalCodebook/README.md

 1. Open a terminal or Miniforge prompt.
 2. Change to the directory where you cloned the repository `cd </path/to/local/repo>`.
-   Note, on Windows you should use backslashes.
+   Note, on Windows you should use backslashes (see sec 2).
 3. Activate your environment by running:
    ```bash
    mamba activate coastal